flovan/headstart/README.md

  With these classes any common grid lay-out can be achieved.
 Classes can also be nested.

-## Good practises
+## Features

- Some of the features:
  + DNS prefetching
- + Meta date for SEO and social sharing
+ + Meta data for SEO and social sharing
  + Mobile display meta tags
  + Icons (iOS, WP8, favicon)
  + Zepto for modern browsers